chrispoon2263/Project-2.0/README.md

     - Use this test account for logging in:
         - email: test@gmail.com
         - password: abcdef
+    - There is a cooldown on the number of keyphrases you can use on the free API -10 images and about 10 minute cooldown period

 ## **Required feature checklist**
 - [x] Login/register path with Firebase.